If you want to keep your boss happy, avoid the following behaviors.

 You likely have worked hard to prove your reliability to your boss, don’t lose it.

 Keeping your boss informed makes them happy and also helps them effectively do their job.

-I have heard from some employees that they prefer to not bring their boss in when certain problems happen because they want to prove they can handle it by themselves, they don’t want to bother their boss, or they don’t think the issue warrants an escalation.
+Some employees prefer to not bring their boss in when certain problems happen because they want to prove they can handle it by themselves, they don’t want to bother their boss, or they don’t think the issue warrants an escalation.

 This thinking will hold you back.

-I know that my team can handle issues on their own but I still appreciate the heads-up when they are happening.
+Your boss knows you can handle issues on your own but they still appreciate the heads-up when they are happening.

 Letting your boss in on project issues not only helps them better do their jobs but also helps you.

 When a manager watches their employees work through a difficult issue, they get a chance to see their conflict resolution and decision making skills first hand.